 For a variety of reasons, the majority of individuals who live with major depressive disorder do not seek help.
 One reason is that these individuals may not be aware of available treatment options.
 Another reason is that people may not have access to treatment in their area.
 Additionally, a third reason is that these individuals may have limited or no support from friends and family.
 Finally, a fourth reason that people do not seek help for major depressive disorder is that they are unaware that their symptoms may indicate more than passing sadness.

-Data complied by the National Survey on Drug Use and Health in 2016 showed an average of 16.2 million adults in the U.S. who dealt with major depressive disorder.
-That number makes up around 6.7% of all adults in America.
+The National Survey on Drug Use and Health in 2016 showed that approximately 16.2 million adults in the U.S. deal with major depressive disorder.
+That number makes up around 6.7% of all U.S. adults.

 What is Major Depressive Disorder?

 Major depressive disorder is one of the most common mental health disorders affecting adults in the United States.
 For some people, the disorder can interfere with their everyday lives and impact their abilities to carry out basic activities.
 One sign of major depressive disorder is when a person experiences a loss of interest in something they once enjoyed for a period of two weeks or longer.
 A person with major depressive disorder remains depressed for an extended period and has at least four of the following symptoms: